harpocrates-project/SPADE/usecases/README.md

 data.
 Besides, the `models` directory includes the entities' implementation for the centralized system model.
 To implement the client-server model, we utilized standard gRPC and protocol buffer libraries.

+**NOTE: To enable database management for use cases, we employed go-sqlite3, which requires gcc to be installed beforehand.
+[Here](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation), you can check the requirements for go-sqlite3 installation.**

 ## System Model
 ```
 |-- models